 On both players first turn, they can summon up to 16 pieces in their Beginning Zone only, one of which must be a Queen(one Queen will have no cost during this turn).
 A player’s Beginning zone is the first three rows closest to them(1-3 for player 1, 9-11 for player 2).
 Player 1 goes first.
 During their subsequent turns, a player can either summon a piece anywhere on the board(except their opponent’s No Summoning Zones), move a piece, sacrifice their pieces or use their spell card.

 Pieces are captured(taken off the board by an opponent) if an opponent piece moves into the cell it occupies.
 A player wins if their opponent has no queens on the board.
-The game is a draw if Queens are the only type of piece which can move on the board or if the board is exactly the same at the end of three turns within six turns.
+The game is a draw if Queens are the only type of piece which can move on the board.

 Players can sacrifice their pieces when performing a ritual summon.
 Ritual summons are a special type of summon that occur in two of a player’s successive turns, one to sacrifice pieces(remove from the board) and another to summon a piece.
 Any type of piece can be ritually summoned and requires two sacrifices.
 The sacrifices must be within 2 cells of each other and the piece that is ritually summoned can only be summoned the 2 cells its sacrifices occupied.
 Pieces with a ritual requirement, can only be ritual summoned and one of the sacrifices must be the requirement.
 A ritual summon does not need to be completed.